rmwkwok/forward_forward_algorithm/README.md

 2. Labels: The labels are one-hot encoded and then get overlayed in the first 10 pixels of the images for training.
 For prediction of an image, the paper suggested 2 approaches, and I use the one that copies the image 10 times and overlays each copied image a different label, then passes these 10 images through the network and whichever has the highest accumulated activity goodness, its label is the prediction.

 3. Model: Some hidden layers.
 No softmax layer.
 The paper mentioned both approaches with and without a softmax.
 I am currently more interested in the one without the softmax.
-The

 4. The paper says "the hidden activities in all but the first hidden layer are then used as the inputs to a softmax that has been learned during training."
 This is not how I did it.
 I simply used the last hidden layer as the inputs to a softmax.
 The result for using Dense layer as the hidden layers is not bad, but that with Conv2D as hidden layers is very poor.